6CATSPRO (“We”) are committed to protecting and respecting your privacy.

 Information you give to us or we collect about you.

-Once you are registered as a contractor to be paid through 6CATS, we are required, by governments, legislative and tax authorities in the countries we operate in, to retain your data for a statutory amount of time (for example this is 7 years in the UK and 10 years in Germany) and we always operate according to these requirements.
+Once you are registered as a contact of 6CATSPRO, we may be required, by governments, legislative and tax authorities in the countries we operate in, to retain your data for a statutory amount of time; we always operate according to these requirements.
 This means, you may have no ‘right to be forgotten’ as we may be required by law to hold your personal data.

 Information we collect about you when you visit our website.